 Nearly 300,000 women in the United States have breast augmentation surgery each year, and it has been the top plastic surgery procedure since 2006.
-Even though the procedure is so popular, many women have questions about the post-op process, especially when it comes to whether or not they should be massaging their new breast implants to improve healing.
+Even though the procedure is so popular, many women have questions about the post-op process, especially when it comes to whether to massage breast implants to improve healing.
 In this blog post, we’ll discuss whether implant massage is necessary, why it’s sometimes recommended, and how implant massage is done.

 Is it necessary to massage breast implants?